What is Missoula County Doing About...?

 Partnership with UM’s National Native Children’s Trauma Center: This initiative aims to inform criminal justice employees of the devastating impacts of historical trauma of Native people and teach the practice of cultural humility.

 Calibrate Pretrial Diversion Program: The Calibrate Pretrial Diversion Program, based in the Missoula County Attorney’s Office, provides an innovative way to address criminal cases.
 Calibrate seeks to reduce the number of individuals involved in the criminal justice system by diverting those deemed eligible at an early stage, thereby minimizing the negative impact on the participant, and saving taxpayer dollars, while still emphasizing community safety.
 The target population for Calibrate is first time, non-violent offenders.
 Participants in this voluntary program must adhere to a case plan that is tailored to their individual needs and circumstances.
 The Calibrate program uses the Risk-Need-Responsivity model to effect positive change with participants.
 Successful completion results in dismissal of the criminal charge.
 Pretrial diversion results in fewer individuals being involved both in the court system and the corrections system, resulting in a clear saving of taxpayer dollars.
-In May 2021, the National Association of Counties recognized the Calibrate Program with a National Achievement Award for being an innovative new program, worthy of sharing with other counties.
-After three years in operation, Calibrate has seen an 89% success rate among enrollees.
+After five years in operation, Calibrate has seen an 87% success rate among enrollees.

 Public Safety Study: In the fall of 2022, Missoula County began participating in a public safety study the University of Missouri, St. Louis, is conducting.
 Researchers will use this study to help develop and sustain innovative methods to make communities across the country safer.
 This started with a survey to identify and describe local trends in public safety, document current understanding of safety, identify what crimes are causing the biggest disruptions locally, and gather information from a broad range of stakeholders to develop an inclusive and community-driven definition and measurement of public safety.
 This study is being funded by the John D. and Catherine T. MacArthur Foundation Safety and Justice Challenge Research Consortium grant.
 The Safety and Justice Challenge is a national initiative to safely reduce jail populations.
 It examines the efficiency of justice system processes and offers pretrial and re-entry programming and services based on local data and evidence-based screening methods.
 Missoula County is one of the 57 cities, counties and states participating in the consortium network.
 Since 2018, the County has received $1.8 million in grant funds from the MacArthur Foundation to reduce the jail population and recidivism.
 Learn more about jail diversion efforts.